Kunwar10-ops/Kunwar10-ops/README.md

-# Kunwar Kohli | Finance Professional transitioning into ERP & Cloud Consulting
+# Kunwar Kohli | Finance Professional building into ERP & Cloud Consulting

 With a strong foundation in finance operations and SaaS industry experience, I am actively building expertise in ERP & Cloud consulting.
 My journey is documented through hands‑on projects in data analysis, reporting frameworks, and workflow optimization — showcasing both technical growth and business insight.